bcgov/bcmaps/README.md

 ```

 Most layers are accessible by a shortcut function by the same name as
 the object.
-Then you can use the data as you would any `sf` or `Spatial`
+Then you can use the data as you would any `sf` object.
+The
-object.
-The first time you run try to access a layer, you will be
+first time you run try to access a layer, you will be prompted for
-prompted for permission to download that layer to your hard drive.
+permission to download that layer to your hard drive.
+Subsequently that
-Subsequently that layer is available locally for easy future access.
-For
+layer is available locally for easy future access.
+For example:
-example:

 ``` r
 library(sf)